"How can you not like cats?

 - H.P.
 Lovecraft gave cats magical powers in his stories and wrote one about an entire city of cats taking terrible vengeance on an elderly pair of creeps who kill a kitten.
 He deeply loved his unfortunately named black cat "Nigger-man", who disappeared at the age of eight.
 Lovecraft never owned another cat, but fed and named every alley cat in the streets of Providence.
 Shortly before his death, he wrote in a letter to a friend that he had been walking through a little wooded area near his home and found himself escorted by two kittens.

-- Saki gave the eponymous "Tobermory" a tongue to rival his usual Upper Class Wits, and "The Achievement of the Cat" is basically a short essay on cats' inherent awesomeness.
+- Saki gave the eponymous "Tobermory" a tongue to rival his usual Gentleman Snarkers, and "The Achievement of the Cat" is basically a short essay on cats' inherent awesomeness.

 - Freddie Mercury, who even wrote two good-bye songs dedicated to his cats shortly before his death.